open-contracting-extensions/eforms/docs/mapping.md

 - Set the classification's `.scheme` to "CVDContractType".
 - Map to the classification's `.id`.
-- Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/cvd-contract-type">authority table</a> and map it to the classification's `.description`.
+- Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/cvd-contract-type) and map it to the classification's `.description`.

 ```xml
 <efac:StrategicProcurementInformation>